Red Hat Dependency Analytics

 • Set the corresponding custom path based on your project:

-• For Python - Set Name: EXHORT_PYTHON_PATH and Value: /path/to/custom/python.
+• For Python - Set Name: TRUSTIFY_DA_PYTHON_PATH and Value: /path/to/custom/python.

 General Configuration